fierceeo/SimplePolice/README.md

-Thanks for checking out my police plugin.
-Here is some information on how to use this.

-**Usage**

-To add a police do /police admin police add (username)

-To jail a player, make sure you are a police and attack a player with a blaze rod
+Simple Police is an easy to use police plugin with many features

 **Features**

-Here is a list of things this plugin can do:
+A list of things this plugin can do:
 1. Jail Players
 2. Frisk Players
 3. Police Chat